szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 To demistify Helm, it is important to understand that what Helm does is just little more than rendering Golang templates.

 Let's return briefly to the PostgreSQL example from previous chapters.
-But instead of running `helm upgrade` run `helm template` this time:  replicas: {{ .Values.replicaCount }}
+But instead of running `helm upgrade` run `helm template` this time:

 ```
 $ helm template my-postgres bitnami/postgresql \